github/docs/content/github/finding-security-vulnerabilities-and-errors-in-your-code/uploading-a-sarif-file-to-github.md

 ### About SARIF file uploads for {{ site.data.variables.product.prodname_code_scanning }}

 {{ site.data.variables.product.prodname_dotcom }} creates {{ site.data.variables.product.prodname_code_scanning }} alerts in a repository using information from Static Analysis Results Interchange Format (SARIF) files.
 SARIF files can be uploaded to a repository using the API or {{ site.data.variables.product.prodname_actions }}.
-For more information, see "[Managing alerts from {{ site.data.variables.product.prodname_code_scanning }}](/github/finding-security-vulnerabilities-and-errors-in-your-code/managing-alerts-from-code-scanning)."
+For more information, see "[Managing {{ site.data.variables.product.prodname_code_scanning }} alerts for your repository](/github/finding-security-vulnerabilities-and-errors-in-your-code/managing-code-scanning-alerts-for-your-repository)."

 You can generate SARIF files using many static analysis security testing tools, including {{ site.data.variables.product.prodname_codeql }}.
 The results must use SARIF version 2.1.0.
 For more information, see "[About SARIF support for {{ site.data.variables.product.prodname_code_scanning }}](/github/finding-security-vulnerabilities-and-errors-in-your-code/about-sarif-support-for-code-scanning)."